stzn/TIL/SwiftDependencyManagement/README.md

 The concept of Interception is simple: we want to be able to intercept the call between a consumer and a service, and to execute some code before or after the service is invoked.
 And we want to do so in such a way that neither the consumer nor the service has to change.

-Interception is the ability to intercept calls between two collaborating components in such a way that you can enrich or change the behavior of the Dependency without the need to change the two collaborators themselves.
+Interception is the ability to intercept calls between two collaborating components in such a way that we can enrich or change the behavior of the Dependency without the need to change the two collaborators themselves.

 ld not be possible without a polymorphic interface